 It’s a Sunday and you’ve decided against the usual chicken dinner.
-Instead, there’s a generous slab of the best farm-raised salmon money can buy in the oven (let’s not deplete fishing stocks).
+Instead, there’s a generous slab of the best farm-raised salmon money can buy in the oven.
 Naturally, you’ve prepared too much and there’s going to be leftovers.
 Leftover salmon, however, is a particularly versatile thing.
 You owe it to yourself to give this recipe for Leftover Salmon Pasta a whirl.

 Here’s the dirty little secret.
 If you’d like to make life a little more frugal, or don’t have a spare fillet of cooked salmon lying about, you can do the recipe great justice with tinned salmon.
 My only recommendation would be to use a relatively good brand; one that doesn’t include all the bones and skin with its salmon.

 If you look down, you may notice the addition of fresh dill.
 The dried stuff isn’t an adequate substitute.
 And if you struggle to find fresh dill wherever you may be, it can be substituted for fresh parsley.
 Do not consider anything else.
 The recipe will be delicious without any herbs at all.

 - 1 tbsp olive oil

 - 1 clove garlic, mashed

 - 200ml creme fraiche

 - 200g leftover salmon

 - Put your linguine – or otherwise – on to boil in plenty of salted and oiled water.